AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/azure-ad-modules.md

 #### Custom API Call {#custom-api-call}

-This action module lets you make a custom authenticated call to the Azure Active Directory API.
+This action module lets you make a custom authenticated call to the [!DNL Azure Active Directory] API.
 This way, you can create a data flow automation that can't be accomplished by the other Azure Active Directory modules.

 When you are configuring this module, the following fields display.